AJMartel/Fuel-Rod-Prop/README.md

 # Fuel-Rod-Prop
 An airsoft in game prop styled like a fuel rod.

-This prop has 6 different modes of poeration depending on what fits the game play best.
+This prop has 6 different modes of operation depending on what fits the game play best.

 It responds to shock and beeps or displays different colored lighting.